BashiirHagi/BashiirHagi/README.md

 🔨 **Projects in Progress**
 - 🏗️ **Modular AWS Infra with Terraform**
-  Scalable multi-environment infra setup using remote backends, workspaces, and modules
+  Scalable multi-environment infra setup using remote backends, workspaces, and terraform modules

 - 🔄 **CI/CD Pipeline with Azure Pipelines, GitHub Actions & Bitbucket Pipelines**
   Automating builds, tests, and Terraform deploys with approvals and staging